nicolacimmino/PLC-14500/assembler/examples/programmers_guide.md

 such instructions in every program or the program would do nothing at all.
 For simplicity, we tell the MC14500 to enable input/output operations on the status of input IN6, so we will need to make sure this is flipped to ON.

-The next to lines are the actual representation of our ladder diagram.
+The next two lines are the actual representation of our ladder diagram.
 The `LD` instruction will load the value of IN0 into the only register `RR`.
 After this, `STO` will store the value in `RR` into `OUT0` so, in practice, OUT0 will reflect the status of `IN0`.

-The last instruction `JMP 0`, jumps at the start of the program. **Note!** The PLC14500-Nano doesn't have a pre-settable Program Counter, for this reason it allow jumping only to 0.
+The last instruction `JMP 0`, jumps at the start of the program. **Note!** The PLC14500-Nano doesn't have a pre-settable Program Counter, for this reason it allows jumping only to 0.
 The assembler will error if you try to do otherwise.
 However, worry not, with the `IEN`/`OEN` instructions and the `SKZ` conditional there are plenty of options to have more complex flows than just a single loop.

 Let's go ahead and assemble the program.
-I'm assuming here you downloaded the release zip and unzipped it on a folder `C:\plc14500`, adjust your paths if needed:
+I'm assuming here you downloaded the release zip and unzipped it in a folder.

 ````
 asm14500.exe examples\example1.asm